clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 Bundle Selection
 ================

 #.
-On the Advanced menu, select :guilabel:`Bundle selection`
+On the Advanced menu, select :guilabel:`Bundle Selection`

 #.
 Navigate to the desired bundle using :kbd:`Tab` or :kbd:`Up/Down` arrows.